 People will start reading your story and wouldn’t even realize when they finished it.
 (They won’t if it isn’t compelling and enticing enough.)

-The best stories are those that engage the prospect and make them feel, see, and touch the elements of the story.
+The best stories engage the prospect and make them feel, see, and touch the elements of the story.

 That’s why stories should be such that they mentally engage the reader.

-When the reader reaches a conclusion by putting mental effort, it gives him a sense of achievement.
+When the reader concludes by putting in mental effort, it gives him a sense of achievement.

-You might wonder what does this “environment” mean in copywriting?
+You might wonder what does this “environment” means in copywriting?

 Sugarman talks about the buying environment.

-Once you grab the attention of your prospect, your next goal should be to create a perfect buying environment.
+Once you grab your prospect’s attention, your next goal should be to create a perfect buying environment.